industrial-edge/qr-code-scanner/docs/Installation.md

 ![deploy VFC](./graphics/deploy_config.png)

 ### Configuration via JSON Schema UI
 Using the JSON schema option the application can be configured via a graphical UI during the download of the application to the edge device or when updating the configuration.
 All needed parameters can be configured here.
-You need to add this [configuration file](../cfg-data/json_schema/param.json) for this method.
+You need to use this [configuration file](../cfg-data/json_schema/param.json) for this method.

 **Adjust app settings:**

-Before uploading the JSON schema you need to enable the external configurator first:
+Before uploading the JSON schema you need to enable an external configurator first:

 ![schema redirect](./graphics/json_schema_configuration_prerequisite.png)